TRACCS-COMPACT/hybrid_physics_AI_awesome_list/README.md

 - [neural-fortran](https://github.com/modern-fortran/neural-fortran) : Fortran library, allows creation of NN layers of arbitrary size and structure with several activation functions and stochastic gradient descent, uses Fortran 2018.
 - [inference-engine](https://github.com/BerkeleyLab/fiats) : or ```Fiats```, as neural-fortran but leverage advanced Fortran 2023 features.
-- [Fortran-Keras-Bridge](https://github.com/scientific-computing/FKB) : convert models built and trained in Keras (TensorFlow) to one usables in Fortran, also provide Fortran module to load and use converted model.
+- [Fortran-Keras-Bridge](https://github.com/scientific-computing/FKB) : convert models built and trained in Keras (TensorFlow) to one usables in Fortran, also provide Fortran module to load and use converted models.
 - [FNN](https://github.com/cerea-daml/fnn) : a Fortran module to implement simple, sequential neural network.
 Can also convert Keras model to FNN-useable model.